One4Many-StablePacker: An Efficient Deep Reinforcement Learning Framework for the 3D Bin Packing Problem: Experiments

 \subsection{Handling Stability Constraints}

-To verify O4M-SP's ability to handle practical constraints, we conduct a case study with seven item types (see Figure~\ref{support_weight}).
-The bin has a fixed length and width of 100, with its height set to the maximum item height multiplied by the number of items.
-Four scenarios are tested, where support constraints require a support ratio $\ge 66\%$ (i.e., $r_s = 0.66$), and the weight constraints prohibit item $A$ from being stacked solely on item $B$ if the weight of item $A$ is at least three times that of item $B$ (i.e., $r_w = 3.0$).
-As shown in Figure~\ref{support_weight}, Scenario 1 considers neither support nor weight constraints, yielding a loading rate of 84.24\%.
-Scenario 2 considers only support constraints, yielding a loading rate of 82.49\%.
-Scenario 3 considers only weight constraints, yielding a loading rate of 83.37\%.
-Scenario 4 considers both constraints, yielding a loading rate of 79.18\%.
-From Figure~\ref{support_weight}, we observe that in Scenarios 1 and 2, the heaviest yellow item is stacked on the blue item, whereas in Scenarios 3 and 4, which consider weight constraints, the yellow item is positioned at the bottom and does not stack on other items.
-Scenarios 2 and 4, which consider support constraints, achieve support ratios $\ge 66\%$, while scenarios 1 and 3 only achieve support ratios 46\% and 56\%, respectively.
-The results reveal O4M-SP’s effectiveness in handling stability constraints and its strong potential for industrial applications.
+To validate O4M-SP's ability to handle practical constraints, we conduct a case study using seven item types (see Figure~\ref{support_weight}).
+The bin has fixed length and width dimensions of 100, while the height is set to the maximum item height multiplied by the total number of items.
+We test four scenarios based on the definitions provided in Section 3: the support constraints mandate that an item's bottom center lies within the supporting convex hull, while the weight constraints ensure the load on any item does not exceed its load-bearing capacity.
+As illustrated in Figure~\ref{support_weight}, Scenario 1 (unconstrained) achieves the highest loading rate of 84.24\%, followed by Scenario 2 (support only) at 83.36\%, Scenario 3 (weight only) at 82.49\%, and Scenario 4 (both constraints) at 80.80\%.
+Visual inspection reveals that Scenarios 1 and 2 violate weight limits, as heavy items (yellow) are stacked atop lighter ones.
+Conversely, Scenarios 3 and 4 satisfy weight constraints by placing heavy items at the bottom or stacking them on identical items.
+Similarly, Scenarios 2 and 4 successfully enforce support constraints, ensuring sufficient base contact for all items.
+In contrast, Scenarios 1 and 3 exhibit support failures, characterized by item centers falling outside the underlying contact convex hull.
+These results confirm O4M-SP’s effectiveness in strictly enforcing stability constraints, underscoring its suitability for practical industrial applications.